-FOREST GROVE, Ore. – A Forest Grove man tried to kill his estranged wife and another man by detonating a pipe bomb near a home where they were sleeping last month, according to police.
+FOREST GROVE, Ore. – A Forest Grove man tried to kill his estranged wife and another man by detonating a pipe bomb near a home where they were sleeping.

 Investigators said a large destructive device exploded near Bard Park in the early morning hours of May 19.
 Responding police officers found remnants of the device near the park, a damaged home and shrapnel nearly 100 yards away from the blast site, said Captain Mike Herb with Forest Grove police.